thetminko/sgverifyjs/README.md

   }
 });

+// qrCodeExpiryInSec is optional, default to 1800 seconds (3 minutes)
-const url = sgVerify.generateQrCodeUrl({ state: '', qrCodeExpiryInSec: 1800, qrType: 'dynamic' });
+// qrType is optional, default to dynamic const url = sgVerify.generateQrCodeUrl({ state: '', qrCodeExpiryInSec: 1800, qrType: 'dynamic' });

-const person = await sgVerify.getPersonaData({ authCode: '', state: '', txNo: '' });
+// txNo is optional, if never pass in, it will generate one internally const person = await sgVerify.getPersonaData({ authCode: '', state: '', txNo: '' });
 ```